dagisky/Disaster-Response/README.md

 1. To preprocess the data run the following command in your `data` directory.
 `python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse`
-2. To Train and save your trained model run the following in your `model` direcotry `python train_classifier.py ../data/DisasterResponse classifier.pkl `
+2. To Train and save your trained model run the following in your `model` direcotry `python train_classifier.py ../data/DisasterResponse classifier.pkl <grid_search>` The grid_search is a boolean [True|False] parameter which decided to implement grid search of hyperparameters or not
 3. Run the following command in the app's directory to run your web app.
     `python run.py`
 4. Go to http://0.0.0.0:3001/